Jury Service - Frequently Asked Questions

 For purposes of this section employer means any person, association, partnership, or private or public corporation who employs or exercises control over wages, hours, or working conditions of one or more employees.

-If you have a disability and believe you may need an accommodation to serve as a juror, please visit the court's Request an Accommodation webpage and follow the instructions posted there.
+If you have a disability and believe you may need an accommodation to serve as a juror, please submit your request at the Request an Accommodation portal.
+For more information on accommodations, see the Superior Court Accommodations Page or call 206-477-5694.

 If the weather conditions are bad and the court determines that it will not require jurors to appear for court services, we will post this information on our website, or you can call (206) 477-1400, which is the court's primary information line.